October 31, 2016

 On New Year’s day, the year of Christmas will be coming to an end.
 Then I have the decision to make…..
 Take it down and go back to worrying about decorating next fall or let Christmas continue for another year…..
 I have hinted to my family that I am considering turning this into the Decade of Christmas!
 Believe it or not, they are on board!!!!
 Maybe I’ll unpack more décor and expand the presence of Christmas throughout my home.
 We shall see.
 All I know is that I have no regrets!
 I avoided two instances of being physically worn out for days and weeks by not taking it down and not having to put it back up!

 Maybe you are not ready for a year-long Christmas, but there is something that everyone can learn from mine.
 And that is to not worry about living like everybody else!
 No law states that you must have the inside of your home decorated or undecorated by any date.
 Give your body a break and do what is best for you!
 Maybe that means not decorating at all.
 Only you can decide.
 Chronic illnesses cause so much havoc in our lives, so why would we want to add to the number of days down when we don’t have to.

 Wishing you all a Christmas filled with smiles and gentle hugs,

 It may sound silly, but this was the first week that I have really taken the time to sit and enjoy the beauty of my tree since I put it up in November.
-I once knew a lady that would just slide her fully decorated tree into her guest room so she didn’t have to mess with taking it down and putting it up each year.
-I don’t have a guest room, so unless I move it to my bedroom…….
+I once knew a lady that would just slide her fully decorated tree into her guest room, so she didn’t have to mess with taking it down and putting it up each year.
+I don’t have a guest room unless I move it to my bedroom…….
 Hmmmm now that is an idea!!!!
 I wonder if I could sell my husband on this……

 Anyways, does it really matter when or if I take my tree down?
 NO!
-Don’t let the stress of worrying about what others will think keep you from enjoying your good days!
+Don’t let the stress of worrying about what others will think to keep you from enjoying your good days!